3raxton/stealme/README.md

 ## Option 1

-1. Download the ZIP file by clicking <a href="https://github.com/3raxton/stealme/archive/master.zip">here</a> from the top right hand corner on the main page of the Stealme repo
+1. Download the ZIP file by clicking <a href="https://github.com/3raxton/stealme/archive/master.zip">here</a> or from the top right hand corner on the main page of the Stealme repo

 2. Extract the files to your desktop